Rume7/MailUserAgent/README.md

 # MailUserAgent
-A mail user agent that sends mails to a certain recipients at a time.
+A mail user agent that sends mails to a certain recipient at a time.